 Reverse Video Search: Benefits, top tools, and how to do it?

-A reverse video search can be defined as using an image extracted from a specific video (for instance, a thumbnail or a keyframe) to find the video elsewhere on the Web.
-This is very similar to what individuals do when they use reverse image search, where you use an image as a search query to find similar images online.
+A reverse video search can be defined as using an image extracted from a specific video to find the video elsewhere on the Web.
+This is very similar to what individuals do when they use reverse image search.
 This way, the tracker can determine the source of the video, its activity on other platforms, and more related results.

 How to Reverse Search a Video on a Desktop?